jchibane/Box2Mask/README.md

 ```bash
 python models/training.py --config configs/scannet.txt
 ```
-The command above will train the Scannet dataset, you can use a different config file to train a different dataset, eg. to train the Arkitscenes dataset use `configs/arkitscenes.txt` or to train with the S3DIS dataset with area 1 as the validation set use `config/s3dis_fold1` (need to setup these datas first)
+The command above will train with the Scannet dataset.
+You can use a different config file to train with a different dataset.
+To train with the Arkitscenes dataset use `configs/arkitscenes.txt` or to train with the S3DIS dataset with area 1 as the validation set use `config/s3dis_fold1` (the data needs to be setup first, see Sec.
+'Data Setup')
-> Note: The above configuration uses a batch of 8 scenes per patch, which assumes a ~48GB GPU.
+> Note: The above configuration uses a batch of 8 scenes, which assumes ~48GB GPURAM.
-> RAM usage can be used with smaller batch size setting `--batch_size`
+> RAM usage can be decreased via a smaller batch size, see parameter `--batch_size`.

 ## Prediction and visualization

-The folloing command makes a prediction for the validation set and compute the validation score (reproducing the results from table 1 in our paper).
+The following command makes a prediction for the validation set and computes the validation score (reproducing the results from table 1 in our paper).
 ```bash
 python models/evaluation.py --config configs/scannet.txt --fixed_seed 10
 ```